SilencePaul/ECE1512_2024F_ProjectRepo_YimingLiu/README.md

 # sorted.ipynb is used for transfer MNIST_ConvNet3.ckpt to pt file with necessary information
 # covnetd3.py is used in PAD and DeepCore repository
 # buffer_storage is the buffers generated from PAD repository
+# PAD folder and DeepCore folder has the framework to run